serverlessworkflow/specification/specification.md

 </details>

-Switch state data conditions specify a data-based condition statement, which causes a transition to another workflow state if evaluated to true.
+Switch state data conditions specify a data-based condition statement, which causes a transition to another workflow state if evaluated to `true`.
 The `condition` property of the condition defines an expression (e.g., `${ .applicant | .age > 18 }`), which selects
 parts of the state data input.
 The condition must evaluate to `true` or `false`.